axy888/QL_ThuVien/README.md

   * Monitor and manage borrowing/returning activities:
     * Approve borrow or return requests.
     * View borrowing/return history.
+* Other Account: They can manage functions corresponding to their roles, for example, a warehouse manager can handle warehouse receipt and suppliers.
 ## Technology
-* FE: Bootstrap, Thymeleaf, Ajax
+* FE: Bootstrap, Thymeleaf
 * BE: Srpingboot, JavaScript, Spring Data JPA, MySQL

 ## Getting Started